ziglang/www.ziglang.org/content/learn/_index.en.md

 ## Getting started
-If you're ready to start programming in Zig, this guide will help you setup your enviornment.
+If you're ready to start programming in Zig, this guide will help you setup your environment.

 - [Getting started]({{< ref "getting-started.md" >}})